dedoc/scramble/docs/installation.md

 composer require dedoc/scramble
 ```

-When the package installed, 2 routes are added to your application:
+When the package is installed, 2 routes are added to your application:

 - `/docs/api` - UI viewer for your documentation
 - `/docs/api.json` - Open API document in JSON format describing your API.

 ## Models attributes support

-To support model attributes/relations types in JSON resources you need to have `doctrine/dbal` package installed.
+To support model attributes/relations types in JSON resources you need to have the `doctrine/dbal` package installed.

 If it is not installed, install it via composer: